finos/datahelix/docs/GettingStarted.md

 or click [here](UserGuide.md#command-line-arguments) to find the full range of command line arguments.

+Alternatively you can use the [datahelix playground](https://finos.github.io/datahelix/playground/) to get a feel for what it is like to run the profile without downloading the JAR.
+Please note that the playground does not support all features and is not intended to be a substitute for downloading the JAR.

 If you open up `output.csv` you'll see something like the following:

 ```